converspace/otxt/README.md

 * When SecureEndpoint receives otxt requests, it sends a notification to Alice's notification callback URL.
 * Alice connects to SecureEndpoint over HTTPS using creds given to her by SecureEndpoint and retrieves her otxt requests.

+## TODO
+* unsolicited mentions.
+    * these will be missing the hash param, so the receiver can simple visit the post url and verify that contents are the same and that the from url is a substr of the post url?